Litecoin is not only the silver to Bitcoin’s golden status, it is a major altcoin and the 20th largest digital asset by market capitalization.

 In March 2021, the largest cryptocurrency asset management firm Grayscale purchased over 174.000 LTC.
 Approximately $30 million and partially explains why Litecoin’s price has soared in 2021.

-This is why the crypto has returned an impressive 96.84% Year-to-Date.
+This is why the crypto has returned 1,000% since its launch.
 Inasmuch as such an investment must be celebrated, the future of cryptocurrencies largely remains unknown.

 Will the cryptocurrency be able to soar to new highs in the near future?
-And with the American Football team the Miami Dolphins announcing the coin as their official cryptocurrency, is it worth buying Litecoin?
+And is it worth buying Litecoin?

 Most importantly, for novice traders and investors - what are the pros and cons which can help answer the question; should I buy Litecoin?